My rating: 5 of 5 stars

 With this anguished depth psychology, Milton participates, for better and for worse, in the birth of the modern self.
 Regarding Satan as a tragic hero relieves us of having to decide whether or not we agree with him; it’s enough that we feel pity for what he’s lost and terror at what he’s become.

 God, anyway, has a master plan that circumscribes Satan’s tragedy and turns it into our divine comedy.
 This brings us to the poem’s second famous problem: if Milton’s Satan is an untoward triumph, his God is an equally inadvertent disaster.
 There’s no saving the poet here.
 He should have observed the prohibition on graven images.
 He keeps telling us that even in Heaven, God is invisible, so why does he make Him audible?
-Caught in the familiar theological problem that His omniscience allows Him to foresee Satan’s rebellion and man’s fall, but that His benevolence prevents Him for being acknowledged the author of evil, Milton’s God keeps exhaustively explaining Himself to Jesus, tortuous perseverations that unwittingly bespeak some divine hesitance or consciousness of guilt.
+Caught in the familiar theological problem that His omniscience allows Him to foresee Satan’s rebellion and man’s fall, but that His benevolence prevents Him from being acknowledged the author of evil, Milton’s God keeps exhaustively explaining Himself to Jesus.
+These tortuous perseverations seem unwittingly to bespeak some divine hesitance or consciousness of guilt.
 If we examine God’s plan, though, we can see that Milton was aware of the problem and its solution.
 After explaining how Jesus will atone for humanity’s disobedience at the crucifixion and then fight a final battle with evil at the Second Coming, God explains how the world will end:

 The world shall burn, and from her ashes spring